 Each class has on average, one teacher and one teaching assistant to 30-35 children although this can vary slightly according to need and each cohort.
 The class teacher plans for all the children in his/her class and is responsible for the overall assessment of their progress.
 Children are taught as a whole class, in small groups, partners or working independently.
+There are also 2 TA's are both trained TIS (Trauma Informed Schools- called Connect in school) practitioners and are trained to support children's social and emotional needs.

 Some children may be taught with 1:1 support from a SEN teaching assistant.
-We believe it is important for children to develop relationships with a number of adults and so although a key worker may be allocated to support a child with an ECHP, we encourage children to work with every adult in their class team.
+We believe it is important for children to develop relationships with a number of adults and so although a key worker may be allocated to support a child with a statement / ECHP we encourage children to work with every adult in their class team.